DiaRomanova/DiaRomanova.github.io/_learning/week-1.md

 ## Do

-I have started to learn the 1st Chapter of the book, about build process for C++, it takes me more time than i thought, so in the future i might think to have more time for thath, because i havent larnt something like that before, and it took me really much time to understand
+I've started studying the first chapter of the book, which delves into the build process for C++.
+It's taking me more time than I initially anticipated.
+Since this is a new concept for me, I'm finding it quite challenging to grasp.
+In the future, I may need to allocate more time to this topic due to its complexity.

+Additionally, I've been diligent about taking notes during the lectures to help me quickly access the information I need when I need it.

+Overall, I would like to deepen my understanding of the topics covered this week, so I'm not entirely satisfied with my progress.

 <!---
 NOTE: Fill this in during the week.